teolzr/schema-diff/CONTRIBUTING.md

 - Release notes for their contributions
 - CHANGELOG.md for significant features

-Thank you for contributing to schema-diff! 🚀
+Thank you for contributing to api-schema-diff! 🚀